Chairman’s corporate governance statement

 Current external appointments: Peter is Chairman and Chair of the Audit and Nomination Committees and member of the Remuneration Committee of LiDCO Group plc, and a Non-Executive Director of Labatec Pharma SA, a private Swiss company.
-In addition to chairing the Board of the Company, Peter chairs the Audit Committee and is a member of the Remuneration Committee of the Company.

 Peter estimates that his current appointments, including that with the Company, comprise about 8 days a month, and he considers that he would have the time to be able to step up the commitment to the Company should temporary circumstances require him to do so.
 Peter keeps his skills up to date by regularly reading various publications on changes in regulations and the business environment affecting companies, especially in the healthcare sector.